pdxruby/pdxruby.github.io/CONDUCT.md

 10.‎ ‏License‭ ‬and‭ ‬attribution
 =================================

 This‭ ‬Code‭ ‬of‭ ‬Conduct‭ ‬is‭ ‬distributed‭ ‬under‭ ‬a‭ ‬Creative‭ ‬Commons‭ ‬Attribution-ShareAlike‭ ‬license.
+The policy is derived from the [Citizen Code of Conduct](http://citizencodeofconduct.org) created by [Stumptown Syndicate](http://stumptownsyndicate.org).